 APA lists only the sources that were cited within the body of the research paper.
 The citation page is labeled ‘References.’
-APA will be used for research papers that cover the sciences or technical subjects.
+APA will be used for research papers that cover social sciences or technical subjects.
 APA makes citing sources like journals, manuals and other technical sources easier and uses an author-date in-text citation method.
 You might also use footnotes to discuss context or copyright information.

 Modern Language Association

 Humanities, philosophy and English research papers will typically use the MLA style writing guide.
 The citation page will be found at the end with the title, ‘Works Cited.’
 MLA is easy for philosophers and high school students to use because it breaks down how to cite communication sources like web pages, blogs and music.
-In-text citation for MLA takes the author-page format, but like APA footnotes can be used to provide more information.
+In-text citation for MLA takes the author-page format, but like APA, footnotes can be used to provide more information.

 Chicago Manual of Style or Turabian

 Looking for citation for your history or religion research paper, this style might become your best friend.
 Chicago and Turabian are similar in the fact that they both are covered under the Chicago Manual of Style, but Turabian is designed for non-published student works and Chicago polishes published works nicely.
 In addition to having two formats, this style is unique in the fact that it can have either a ‘Bibliography’ or ‘References’ citation page.
 If you use notes for in-text citation, go with a bibliography and list all the sources used in the creation of the work.
 Author-date citations, you’ll use a ‘References’ title.